-Sleep is a vital, often neglected, it may lead to various health issues.
+Sleep is vital, often neglected, and it may lead to various health issues.
 Sleep is important because it enables the body to repair and be fit and ready for another day.
 Getting adequate rest may also help prevent excess weight gain, heart disease, and increased illness duration.

-This article has many opinions collected from the medical practitioners on the importance of sleep and sleeping surface.
+This article has many opinions collected from medical practitioners on the importance of sleep and sleeping surface.
 Excerpts:

 I usually recommend patients to take 7-8 hours of proper bed rest.
 In the changing scenario, in general, using foam mattresses are better.
 However it depends on the kind of people who are using mattress, they can use other mattress as well like spring, coir, air bed and water bed.
 I suggest people to use mattress which provide ideal sleeping surface and to use medium pillows.